pmlmodelling/cmipsearch/README.md

 ## Installation

-You can install the development version of nctoolkit using using pip as follows.
+You can install the development version of cmipsearch using using pip as follows.
 ```sh
 pip install git+https://github.com/r4ecology/cmipsearch.git
 ```